youngtuotuo/youngtuotuo.github.io/_posts/2024-02-28-how-difficult-it-is-to-focus-more-than-30-minutes-nowdays.md

 Among these, I'm in a discord voice channel with my friends.

 Look at this, lots stimulation are there that my brain can chase.

 ---

+I'm not saying we should long focus on everything.
+I'm here to emphasize the unbalancing.
+Knowledge intensive and complicated stuffs deserve more focus and deeply thinking.
+We can still use short focus on other daily things like housekeeping, playing with kids, chilling with family or friends.

+---